juliSold/test-officemag/README.md

 ![](readme_images/email.jpg)

 ### Allure TestOps
-You can manage tests by Allure TestsOps.
+You can manage tests by Allure TestOps.

 | Dashboard |
 :-------------------------:|